 Utility Rates for Large Child Care Homes - SB 7006 by Sen. Legg (R) and HB 7017 (formerly EDC 15-01) by Rep. O'Toole (R) would add "large family day care homes" to the law that dictates utilities must bill "family day care homes" on a residential rate, even though these homes clearly have a commercial activity.
-SB 7006 passed out of its second committee and HB 7017 passed out of its first committee.
+SB 7006 passed out of its second committee and HB 7017 is headed to the House floor.